 Common Mistakes to Avoid

-Here’s a bad example of a resume profile for a Store Manager.
+Here’s a bad example of a professional profile for a resume for a Store Manager.
 On the face of it, it looks fine.
 Heck, it actually seems to follow the formula we outlined above!
 But let’s take a closer look.

 Let’s dissect it to see which common mistakes you need to avoid.